richard-scryber/scryber.core/docs/components/links_reference.rst

 The content within a link can be anything, including images; text; svg components and more.
 There can also be more than one component within the link.

+By default the ``a`` tag is inline with a style applied for any inner text of underlined blue, but it does support the use of being positioned as a block and all other styling options.

 Page Named Action
 ------------------